 c.
 The Office of the Inspector General shall:

-(1) Per the Office of Security and Program Protection/Office of the Inspector General agreements, participate, as requested, on Agency and center-level Workplace Violence Threat Assessment Teams and, if requested, respond to and investigate instances of workplace violence in collaboration with the Office of Human Resources and/or Center security offices.
+(1) Per the Office of Protective Services/Office of the Inspector General agreements, participate, as requested, on Agency and center-level Workplace Violence Threat Assessment Teams and, if requested, respond to and investigate instances of workplace violence in collaboration with the Office of Human Resources and/or Center security offices.

 d.
 Supervisors and Managers shall: